adielashrov/Enhance-DL-with-SBM-Modelsward2023/TRL/Readme.md

 2. Run the python file, you should see the following line printed in the console:

-[INFO] Listening on port 5004.
-Start training by pressing the Play button in the Unity Editor.
+`[INFO] Listening on port 5004.
+Start training by pressing the Play button in the Unity Editor.`

 3. Go to the "Unity Editor -> Game" and click "play".

-4. This will run the simulation seen in "**Enhancing Deep Learning with Scenario-Based Override Rules: A Case Study**"
+4. This will run a subset of the simulation seen in "**Enhancing Deep Learning with Scenario-Based Override Rules: A Case Study**"

+### Meaningful parameters:

+`models_dir_path`: the directory containing the trained TRL agents.
+`test_models`: The default option which is a subset of the trained models.
+`gradual_models` - The full simulation as seen in the paper.

+`override_enabled`: A parameter that controls whether the override rule will be enabled in the next set of experiments.

+`num_of_experiments`: The number of times a loaded agent attempts to solve the maze.

+`editor_run`: This parameter controls if the TRL simulation will run with/without UNITY gui